ShadowByte24/ShadowByte24.github.io/source/_posts/Intigriti-0625-writeup.md

 ## **`Full attack script`**

-u will have to host the script 2 on webhook and write your webhook site in place of dummy [webhook.site](http://webhook.site) url and u will get the flag on the terminal
+u will have to host the script 2 on webhook and write your webhook site in place of dummy [webhook.site](http://webhook.site) url and u will get the flag on the terminal and this is according to if you solve locally if u solve on the challenge server in the paths change HOST to challenge server link.

 ```python
 import requests